Site: Pensacola, Florida

 EHR Case Information Provided to EDDS: EDDS dashboards include hospital name, admission date (month/quarter/year), age, race, ethnicity, sex, and drug test results.
 Patient complaints, diagnoses and ICD-10-CM diagnostic codes, zip code, discharge disposition, COVID test results, and other administrative hospital variables to identify drug tests administered during ED encounter are also collected but not displayed in the EDDS dashboards.

-Data Collection Period: January 2017—Present
+Data Collection Beginning: January 2017

 Data Collection Frequency: Quarterly